 Resources to Support the Asian, Asian American, and Pacific Islander Communities

 Recently, there has been an increase in hatred and violence toward Asian Americans and those of Asian identity, descent and appearance.
-There were more than 3,795 anti-Asian racist incidents in the U.S. in the past year alone.
+There were more than 3,795 anti-Asian racist incidents in the United States in during 2022 alone.
 This increase is largely owed to the xenophobia and anti-Asian sentiment surrounding the COVID-19 pandemic.
 Solidarity with the Asian community is needed now more than ever.
-See a list of ways to support AAPI within the Baylor community and beyond.
+View a list of ways to support AAPI within the Baylor community and beyond.

 Title IX and Gender Discrimination